spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **Definitions of genre terms** [26]_

+**Ambient sounds:** Recordings of sounds of the surrounding environment external to an audio system that are often recorded separately and mixed into other recordings to enhance live effect.

 **Autobiographical sound recordings:** Based on the narrower terms of the LOC subject heading "Autobiographies," this term includes sound recordings of memoirs, confessions, personal memoirs and egodocuments.
 [31]_

-**Conversations:** The informal exchange of ideas and information between two or more people by spoken words.
+**Conversation:** The informal exchange of ideas and information between two or more people by spoken words.

-**Interviews:** Recordings of formal meetings at which information is obtained (as by a reporter, radio commentator, or researcher) from a person.
+**Interview:** Recordings of formal meetings at which information is obtained (as by a reporter, radio commentator, or researcher) from a person.

-**Letters:** Recordings of written text or extemporaneous speech directed or sent to a person or group of people.
+**Letter:** Recordings of written text or extemporaneous speech directed or sent to a person or group of people.

+**Meeting:** Recordings of research and development-oriented task force and team “business” meetings including planning discussions, project progress reports, and work sessions.
+Meetings of organizers of literary events or projects discussing their organizational work would also apply.

+**Music:** Sonic works produced with musical instruments and/or the human voice that order tones or sounds in succession, in combination, and in temporal relationships.

-**Oral histories:** Recorded accounts of historical information about individuals, families, important events, or everyday life, derived through planned interviews.
+**Oral history:** Recorded accounts of historical information about individuals, families, important events, or everyday life, derived through planned interviews.

 **Oral storytelling:** Oral narrative stories delivered by one or more speaker(s) that may draw on or adapt traditional folk story forms.
 Storytelling differs from oral histories in that the content is generally told to an audience or community with the purpose of engaging and/or entertaining and/or sharing a lesson or knowledge with them in the delivery of a narrative.
 Further, they are not the result of an interviewer-interviewee dynamic, but are delivered by a storyteller who is self-consciously inhabiting that role on his or her own.

-**Workshops (seminars):**  Writing workshops, especially creative writing, or other methods and techniques based gatherings, but also "relatively small instructional sessions or classes emphasizing demonstration and practical application of skills and principles in a specialized field or occupation" that can include a seminar, as in academic (graduate) seminar.
-[39]_

-**Performances:** Recordings of creative works designed specifically for oral performance.
+**Performance:** Recordings of creative works designed specifically for oral performance.

   **Improvised speech:** Recordings of extemporaneous speech produced in the context of a performance.